jtod/Sigma16/app/doc/src/userguide.md

 This will run the app in your browser, and you don't need to download or install anything.
 For most users this is the recommended method.

-### If you don't always have Internet access: copy to your computer
+### Download and open file in browser

+If you don't always have Internet access, you can download the files and ope the app in your browser.
+This is easy to do and allows you to run Sigma16 even when you don't have access to the Internet.
+However, it is a little more awkward to run the example programs.

 You can also download the software onto your computer and run it locally.
 This exactly like the first method, except the web pages are